Trump warns Zelenskyy to quickly negotiate war's end with Russia or risk not having a nation to lead

 Ukrainian officials met on Wednesday in Kyiv with retired U.S. Lt.
 Gen. Keith Kellogg, Trump's special envoy to Ukraine and Russia.

 Madhani and Pesoli reported from Washington.
-AP Congressional Correspondent Lisa Mascaro in Washington contributed to this report.
+AP Congressional Correspondent Lisa Mascaro in Washington and Associated Press writers Susie Blann and Hanna Arhirova in Kyiv, Ukraine, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.